-This site is a venue for users of Railsback & Grimm 2012 ("R&G"), especially instructors teaching classes using the book, to share resources and teaching strategies, collaborate with other users, and provide feedback about their experiences using the book.
+This site is a venue for users of Railsback & Grimm 2019 ("R&G"), and the 2012 first edition of the book.
+It is especially for instructors teaching classes using the book, to share resources and teaching strategies, collaborate with other users, and provide feedback about their experiences using the book.
 The site is hosted by the QUBES (Quantitative Undergraduate Biology Education and Synthesis) project.

-The primary site for the R&G book remains the authors’ site at www.railsback-grimm-abm-book.com.
-There you can: find news about the book, related short courses, etc.; read a description of it objectives and a summary of its contents; download supporting files and documents, including the errata sheet (a list of corrections); request the official instructor materials (exercise solutions and working NetLogo files for example models); examine information on NetLogo relevant to the book; and see acknowledgements and links.
+The primary site for the R&G book remains the authors’ site at www.railsback-grimm-abm-book.com, which was complete revised for the 2nd edition.
+There you can: find news about the book, related short courses, etc.; read a description of it objectives and a summary of its contents; download supporting files and documents, including the errata sheet (a list of corrections); request the official instructor materials (exercise solutions and working NetLogo files for example models); examine information on NetLogo relevant to the book; see acknowledgements and links; and contact the authors.
+Materials for the first edition are still available.

 The links across the top of this page provide the following functions: